 As a landowner, you may be financially liable for all costs to extinguish a wild fire which starts on your land.

-All Fire Permit inquiries can be directed to the main office at the number listed below.
+All Fire Permit inquiries can be directed to the main office.